paul-hammant/tbd/content/monorepos/index.md

 developers checkout.
 From that moment on, the developer doing update/pull/sync will bring down minute by minute changes to those three modules.
 For free, the build expands to make sure that the `TheORMweDepOn` changes don't break either of `MyTeamsApplication` or `TheirApplication`.

+Both Subversion and Git have a 'sparse checkout' capability, which exactly facilitates this sort of thing.
+At team wanting to have their own gcheckout would have some scripting of sprase checkouts.
+Perforce has a 'client spec' capability that is more or less the same.

 #### Contrived Example